CumulusNetworks/docs/content/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation---MLAG.md

 **VLAN Precautions**

-At minimum,Make sure that thise VLAN subinterface ishould not be in your layer 2 domain, and you should give it does not have a very high VLAN ID (up to 4094).
-Read more about the
-[range of VLAN IDs you can
+At minimum, this VLAN subinterface should not be in your layer 2 domain, and you should give it a very high VLAN ID (up to 4094).
+Read more about the [range of VLAN IDs you can use](VLAN-aware-Bridge-Mode.html#src-8362673_VLAN-awareBridgeMode-vlan_range).
-use](VLAN-aware-Bridge-Mode.html#src-83626736396_VLAN-awareBridgeMode-vlan_range).

 {{%/notice%}}